LAURA GALINDO

 a queer, colombian renaissance woman

 She is a teaching artist with a focus in songwriting and storytelling.
 She works with various programs around the country, including Lovewell Institute for the Creative Arts, New York City Children’s Theatre, and Brooklyn Arts Council.
+She is an educator and costumed interpreter at the Tenement Museum.

 Photo by Joseph O’Malley